tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 Select choice > 1
 ```
-With that, Genesis will check for the newest kit for bosh and initalize a `bosh-deployments` repository for us.
+With that, Genesis will check for the newest kit for bosh and initialize a `bosh-deployments` repository for us.
 ```
 Verifying availability of selected vault...ok